 - Keep these areas properly ventilated to remove moisture

-While sprays and foggers are readily available at many retailers, they may actually make the infestation worse by causing the insects to scatter rather than die.
+While sprays and foggers are readily available at many retailers, they may make the infestation worse by causing the insects to scatter rather than die.
 Implementing baits often requires specialized equipment along with knowledge of cockroach behavior and tendencies.
 Licensed pest control professionals have access to the quickest and most effective methods of cockroach removal.